MuertoGB/Macbook-Lid-Angle-Sensor-Calibration-Tool/README.md

 - **Pro series**: A2141, A2442, A2485, A2779, A2780
 - **Air series**: A2681

 > ⚠️ **Note:** This project is a work in progress.
 Raspberry Pi Pico support is coming soon.
+Some information may currently be inaccurate while stuff is tested and improved.

 ## 🔧 Operating Modes